 - 4 cups of halved and thinly sliced leeks – use only the white and the light green parts

 - ½ tsp kosher salt or sea salt

 - 1 tbsp. freshly chopped thyme

-- Remove the outer skin of the garlic and put it in a baking dish.
-Add about ½ tsp of oil on top.
-Add about a ¼th inch of water to the baking dish.
-Roast the garlic without placing a cover on top.
-Do it till the garlic turns tender but is still a bit firm.
+- Add about ½ teaspoon oil and 1/4th inch of water to a baking dish.
+Roast the garlic until it turns tender but is still a bit firm.
 It should take about 30 minutes for the same.
-Once it is done, let it cool and then peel off the cloves.
+Once it is done, let it cool, and then peel off the cloves.
 Slice them up thinly and set aside.

 - Break the bread into small pieces and place it in a bowl.

-- Heat a tbsp. of oil in a pan over medium heat till it starts to simmer.
-Now add the leeks, two tbsp. of water and ¼thtsp of salt.
+- Heat a tablespoon oil in a pan over medium heat till it starts to simmer.
+Now add the leeks, two tablespoons of water and ¼thteaspoonsalt.
 Let it cook partially and place a lid on top.
-Keep stirring occasionally.
-The leeks should turn tender but make sure they do not lose their green color.
+Keep stirring occasionally until the leeks turn tender, but ensure they do not lose their green color.
 It should take about five to seven minutes for the leeks to get done.

-- Add the leeks to the bread and add the sliced garlic, 1 ½ tbsp. of oil, thyme, cheese, black pepper and the remaining ¼thtsp of salt.
-Mix everything together gently, preferably using your hands.
+- Add the leeks to the bread and add the sliced garlic, 1and ½ tablespoon oil, thyme, cheese, black pepper and the remaining ¼thteaspoon salt.
+Mix everything gently, preferably using your hands.
 Spread the mix in a baking dish and add the remaining oil on top.